TEACHERS: Do you want your school to be a part of Poetry Out Loud 2015-16? Fill out our Participation Form.

 - Provide free curriculum material to teachers, including a teacher’s guide, CD and poetry anthologies

-- Reimbursement of travel and hotel accomodations for the student, parent and teacher to state finals
+- Reimbursement of travel and hotel accommodations for the student, parent and teacher to state finals

 - Each student will receive a certificate signed by the governor